derekmbrown/dynamodb-local-sandbox/README.md

 # dynamodb-local-sandbox

-A simple local Dockerized sandbox environment to play around with the DynamoDB APIs using the AWS SDK for Javascript and DynamoDB.
-[Hapi](https://hapi.dev/) is used to keep the Node container running and to build APIs to interact with the AWS SDK.
+A simple local Dockerized sandbox environment to play around with the DynamoDB APIs using the AWS SDK for Javascript, DynamoDB and [Hapi](https://hapi.dev/).

 | Service          | Image                                                                          | Container |
 | -                | -                                                                              | -         |